babicb/babicb.github.io/index.md

   - "/img/pasadena.JPG" : "Venice Beach, photo by Nevena Novakovic (2018)"
 ---

 Hello!
 Welcome to my page.
 I am currently a Postdoc at [Caltech](http://www.hss.caltech.edu/content/boris-babic).
-You can follow the links above to learn more about my research and teaching.
+The overarching theme of my research is epistemic risk.
+This project has three main components -- in (1) philosophy of science/formal epistemology, (2) normative ethics, and (3) public policy.
+You can follow the Research link to learn more.

 #### About Me
 From 2013-2017, I was a student at the University of Michigan, Ann Arbor, where I received a [PhD in Philosophy](https://lsa.umich.edu/philosophy) and [MS in Statistics](https://lsa.umich.edu/stats).
 My supervisor was Jim Joyce.